-Trifast plc – Annual report – 31 March 2018
+Trifast plc – Annual report – 31 March 2019

 Industry: manufacturing, distribution

-Risk management (extract)
+Risk management (extract 1)

 The Directors have carried out this longer term viability assessment over a period of three years as this aligns with the Group’s detailed forecast which is approved at Board level.
-Three years is considered an appropriate period for the Group as it strikes the right balance between the need to plan for the long term whilst considering the uncertainty that arises in relation to assumptions the further you look ahead.
+Three years is considered an appropriate period of time for the Group as it strikes the right balance between the need to plan for the long term whilst considering the uncertainty that arises in relation to assumptions the further you look ahead.

-- The risk of a significant cyberattack, or data security breach could incur penalties and have a serious impact on the Group’s ability to trade in the short term, with longer term negative implications to our reputation in the marketplace and therefore our ability to meet our growth targets in the medium term.
+The risk of a significant cyberattack, or data security breach could incur penalties and have a serious impact on the Group’s ability to trade in the short term, with longer term negative implications to our reputation in the marketplace and therefore our ability to meet our growth targets in the medium term.
 We have made substantial additional investments in to our cyber security, including our back-up data storage and power systems in recent years and have global IT policies in place that are managed by a dedicated in-house team.
-We continue to invest in IT security and are rolling out best practice ISO 27001 around the world.
-However, in this world of heightened cyber risk, it is not impossible that a circumstance could arise where our trading results could be negatively impacted as a result of a cyber threat or data loss.
+We continue to invest in IT security and are rolling out ISO 27001 processes around the world.
+However, in this world of heightened cyber risk, it is not impossible that a circumstance could arise where our trading results are negatively impacted as a result of a cyber threat or data loss.